ogotoh/spaln/README.md

    * -g: The outputs are gzipped.
    * -t*N*: Number of threads.
 (1)
    * -E: Generate local lookup table.
+   * -yX:    Format for remote queries (more sensitive but less economic than default)
    * -XA*N*: Alphabet size of the reduced amino acids: 6 < *N* <= 20 (20)
    * -XB*S*: Bit patterns of the spaced seeds concatenated with commas.
 The pattern should be asymmetric  when the number of patterns > 2.
    * -XC*N*: Number of seed patterns: 0 <= *N* <= 5 (0: contiguous seed)